Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Theoretical formalism

-where $\Lambda^{2}$ is the squared ``grand angular momentum operator'', and its expression is as given in Ref.\;\cite{lin1995}.
-The three-body interaction potential $V(R;\theta,\phi)$ is expressed as a sum of three pairwise two-body interaction potentials $v(r_{ij})$:\\
+where $\Lambda^{2}$ is the squared ``grand angular momentum operator", and its expression is as given in Ref.\,\cite{lin1995}.
+The three-body interaction potential $V(\rho;\theta,\phi)$ is expressed as a sum of three pairwise two-body interaction potentials $v(r_{ij})$:\\

 where $r_{ij}$ is the interparticle distance.
-Here, we use the Lennard-Jones potential with a vdW tail to model the interactions between two atoms \;\cite{WangJia2012}, which was proven to be an excellent model potential to explore van der Waals universality in Efimov physics\;\cite{WangYujun2012,WangJia2012,HUlmanis2016,NaidonAug2014}.
+Here, we use the Lennard-Jones potential to model the interactions between two atoms\,\cite{WangJia2012}, which was proven to be an excellent model potential to explore van der Waals universality in Efimov physics\;\cite{WangYujun2012,WangJia2012,HUlmanis2016,NaidonAug2014}.
 The potential is expressed in the form of \\

 where the $i$ and $j$ indices in $r_{ij}$ label particles $i$ and $j$.
 The two-body scattering length $a_{ij}$ is changed by adjusting the $\lambda_{ij}$, and $C_{6,ij}$ is the dispersion coefficient.
-The values of $C_{6,RbRb}$ and $C_{6,RbK}$ used here are 4698 from Ref.\;\cite{C6RbRb2014} and 4106.5 from Ref.\;\cite{C6RbK1999}, respectively.\\
+The values of $C_{6,RbRb}$ and $C_{6,RbK}$ used here are 4698 from Ref.\;\cite{C6RbRb2014} and 4106.5 from Ref.\,\cite{C6RbK1999}, respectively.\\